05/04/2021 03:00 PM House STATE AFFAIRS

 with individual recommendations and the accompanying fiscal

 notes.
-Without objection, HB 163 was moved from the House State
+Without objection, HB 163 was reported out of the House

 SB 28-EST. APRIL 24 ALASKA CONSTITUTION DAY